Read Up On the Latest Fitness Topics

 Bottom line: You definitely need to start exercising but start with walking daily until you are ready to progress to a running routine.

 Active: Fitness Misconceptions

-Constantly new research comes to light that shapes our views on fitness and nutrition.
-Stay alert and be aware of what you think you know might be ancient history a couple years down the road.
+The constantly new research comes to light that shapes our views on fitness and nutrition.
+Stay alert and be aware of what you think you know might be ancient history a couple of years down the road.

 Take the egg for instance.
 It went from being the “incredible, edible egg” to being proclaimed a major cholesterol contributor and the bad guy of nutrition.

 These days it’s starting to make a comeback as science tells us that the egg is one of the healthiest foods you can eat!

 Keep these five topics in mind next time you are trying to lose weight, choose a multivitamin, develop an exercise plan, or pick a protein!

 Oesser S, Adam M, Babel W, Seifert J (1999) Oral administration of 14C labeled gelatine hydrolysate leads to an accumulation of radioactivity in cartilage of mice (C57/BL).
 Journal of Nutrition 129 (10): 1891–1895.

 Disclosure: In the spirit of full disclosure, DIYactive.com may be compensated in exchange for featured placement of certain reviews or your clicking on links posted on this website.